r00li/CarCluster/README.md

 ### Known issues and limitations
 For the most part everything should work without issues.
 However there are a few small things still being worked on:

-- Speed needle sometimes drops for a second or two.
+- (PQ only) Speed needle sometimes drops for a second or two.
 This is fairly infrequent, but it does sometimes happen.
 - Fuel indicator doesn't work.
 Currently you can wire a 200 ohm potentiometer between pins 1 and 2 (middle pin of the pot should be connected to ESP GND) to set a fixed value.
 Working on a solution with a digital pot to fix this.
-- Traveled trip distance shown on the display is incorrect (this is connected to the speed needle issue, however not exactly sure how)
+- (PQ only) Traveled trip distance shown on the display is incorrect (this is connected to the speed needle issue, however not exactly sure how).
-- Handbrake indicator causes issues when being show for a long time (keeping this indicator lit for more than a few seconds at a time causes the dashboard to go crazy).
-Code currently handles this by turning the indicator off after a few seconds, so you should not have any issues.
+- (MQB only) less important features like high-beam/low beam indicators, menu controls, ... do not work yet.
+- (MQB only) some warning messages regarding assist systems will show up on the display upon first start

 ## Help and support

 If you need help with anything contact me through github (open an issue here).
 You can also check my website for other contact information: http://www.r00li.com .

 If you want me to add support for a game or a specific instrument cluster you can also [donate to this project using Paypal](https://www.paypal.com/donate/?hosted_button_id=NVTTFT7Z6KG3E).
 This will not guarantee that I will add support, but it will certainly give me more incentive to do so.

+## Acknowledgements
+This project would not be possible without various people sharing their knowledge and results of their experiments.
+In particular I would like to thank the following individuals:

+- [Leon Bataille](https://hackaday.io/Lebata30) for posting his initial Polo cluster work on Hackaday.
+The Polo instrument cluster sketch for this project is based on his work
+- [Ronaldo Cordeiro](https://github.com/ronaldocordeiro) for providing information (including sample code) for MQB cluster integration

 ## License